tsgates/arch-wiki-markdown/wiki/PXE.md

     1348347588 192.168.0.110 "GET /arch/x86_64/usr-lib-modules.fs.sfs" 200 36819181 "" "curl/7.27.0"
     1348347588 192.168.0.110 "GET /arch/any/usr-share.fs.sfs" 200 63693037 "" "curl/7.27.0"

-After the root filesystem is downloaded via HTTP, you'll eventually end up at a root zsh prompt with that fancy grml config.
+After the root filesystem is downloaded via HTTP, you will eventually end up at a root zsh prompt with that fancy grml config.

 > Post-boot

-Unless you want all traffic to be routed through your PXE server (which won't work anyway unless you set it up properly), you'll want to kill dnsmasq and get a new lease on the install target, as appropriate for your network layout.
+Unless you want all traffic to be routed through your PXE server (which will not work anyway unless you set it up properly), you will want to kill dnsmasq and get a new lease on the install target, as appropriate for your network layout.

     # systemctl stop dnsmasq.service

 You can also kill darkhttpd; the target has already downloaded the root filesystem, so it's no longer needed.
-While you're at it, you can also unmount the installation image:
+While you are at it, you can also unmount the installation image:

     # umount /mnt/archiso